 * Catheterised patients whose urine output needed to be measured.
 And terrifically awesome li’l me did not insert it into the wrong opening (which is a common mistake for all first-timers).
 I am awesome, no?

-* Inserted an intravenous cannula.
-Foley’s catheters are mere playthings when compared to a cannula, I tell you.
+a cannula, I tell you.
 You have to find a good vein with a straight course, and make sure it goes into the vein, and not above, under, beside, or through the vein.
 It took me a lot of tries (yes, you’re allowed to sympathise with the patient, but I poked her while she was having a contraction, so she barely noticed the needle), and I would be really disappointed at each failure.
 And when I finally did get it right, I kissed everyone in sight.
 (Read: Skoda, who had threatened to hamstring me if I did not.)
 The side effect of this is a vampire-like interest in the veins on people's arms.
 Every time I see a good vein, I get this almost irrepressible urge to establish IV access.

 * Assisted the post graduate student in a twin delivery.
 This was an unusual occurrence; twin deliveries are assisted by PG students themselves.
 It was awesome.
 And they were identical twins (or MCDA, as we *cough* doctors refer to it)!